OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelunstructured.rst

 used to construct a low-computational-cost replacement for computationally expensive components.

-You can define a `MetaModelUnStructured` with as many inputs and outputs as you like, and you can also use a different surrogate model for each output.
+You can define `MetaModelUnStructured` with as many inputs and outputs as you like, and you can also use a different surrogate model for each output.

 .. note::

-    What's the difference between a `MetaModelUnStructured` and a surrogate model?
+    What's the difference between `MetaModelUnStructured` and a surrogate model?
 In OpenMDAO, "surrogate model" refers to the model for a single response, and `MetaModelUnStructured` represents a collection of surrogate models trained at the same locations in the design space.